 Risk Management policy

 Macro Biologics’ policy for Risk Management provides guidance for establishing the criteria for risk acceptability used for the evaluation of residual risks.
 The Risk Management policy applies to a product throughout its entire lifecycle.
-The policy for a product applies to all personnel involved in Risk Management activities and explicitly to those who are responsible for the risk acceptability matrix as defined in the RMP.
+The policy for a product applies to all personnel involved in Risk Management activities and explicitly to those who are responsible for the risk acceptability matrix as defined in the Risk Management Plan (RMP, section 6.3).

 Macro Biologics ensures that intended and approved products are only placed or kept on the market when the clinical benefit outweighs the residual risks.
 The RMP outlines the specific criteria for risk acceptability for a product or family of products.
 The following considerations will be made when establishing the risk acceptability criteria: